-The national unemployment rate has hovered near 4 percent for much of 2019.
+The national unemployment rate hovered near 4 percent for much of 2019.
 The tight labor market and economic health of the nation has meant that many employers are seeing their unemployment insurance liabilities stabilizing.

 Even with these reduced costs, about 86 percent of 501(c)(3) nonprofits with budgets over $2 million will overpay their state unemployment insurance (SUI) liability.
 They will pay more in state unemployment taxes than they normally will ever incur in actual unemployment claims.